ejparnell/intro-to-mongodb/README.md

 - Find all Stark house members above the age of 18.
 - Find Arya Stark.
-- Find all the living members of house Stark.
+- Find all the living members of House Stark.
-- Find all dead members of house Stark.
+- Find all dead members of House Stark.

-Before continuing in the talk change back to the `starTrek` collection.
+Before continuing the talk, change back to the `starTrek` collection.

 ### We do: Update